coolxeo/docker_elk_stack/README.md

 This are the 3 separate parts :

 ##angularclient
-Implemented using Yeoman, mild default instalation, it uses Karma for testing and Grunt for building Includes angular-fire a implementation of firebase client for angular, we use it as a Baas (Backend as service), this is much more than a database, you can deploy you project in production with 1 command, it has a nice web interface to maintain the back-end, including non-google-web-analytics,
+Implemented using Yeoman, mild default installation, it uses Karma for testing and Grunt for building Includes angular-fire a implementation of firebase client for angular, we use it as a Baas (Backend as service), this is much more than a database, you can deploy you project in production with 1 command, it has a nice web interface to maintain the back-end, including non-google-web-analytics,